SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 because he made me happy, surely he must be happy doing so.
 I guess it was a duty for him.

-But I still respect dutifulness, and miss him anyway.
+But I _respect_ dutifulness, and still miss him anyway.

+### YouTubery

 As far as YouTubers&hellip; Let me begin with how amused I am at the word "YouTuber".
 It sounds like some arcane epithet to be hurled when one wishes to compare one's antagonist to a potato.
 (Go ahead, think it through.
-The rest of us will wait.)
+The rest of us will wait.
+Hint: "You&hellip; _tuber!_")

 I've been feeling confined, helpless, and dependent with this idiot virus from the unmasked idiots who gave it to me on the idiotically crowded, slow MBTA shuttle bus.
 So